Hieromon/AutoConnect/mkdocs/index.md

 <img src="./images/ins_lib.png" />

 !!! info "Supported by Library manager."
-    AutoConnect was added to the Arduino IDE library manager as of March 17, 2018.
+    AutoConnect was added to the Arduino IDE library manager.
 It can be used with the PlatformIO library also.

 <script>
   window.onload = function() {